1967 CONCACAF Championship qualification: Group 1

 The group was also referred to as the Red Stripe Trophy within Jamaica.
 The group was sponsored by Desnoes & Geddes, the brewery of Red Stripe beer.

 Haiti and Trinidad and Tobago qualified for the final tournament.

+Team of the Tournament

+An ideal XI for the Caribbean qualifying group was selected by The Gleaner.

 Group 2

 Played in Ciudad de Guatemala, Guatemala.

+El Salvador and Costa Rica withdrew after disagreements with the Guatemalan federation (organizer of the tournament) due to discrepancies with the economic amounts to be distributed.
+CONCACAF sanctioned both federations of Costa Rica and El Salvador with a fine and a one-year suspension.

 Guatemala and Nicaragua qualified for the final tournament.